BestPig/pts-mini-gpl/trunk/rfsdelta/README.txt

      -> rlocate_dev_read() (just uncomment filenames_wq)
      interruptible_sleep_on()
 Dat: Errno::EAGAIN==Errno::EWOULDBLOCK
-Dat: crw-rw----  1 root root 254, 0 Jan 11 14:55 /dev/rfsdelta
+Dat: example: crw-rw----  1 root root 254, 0 Jan 11 14:55 /dev/rfsdelta
-SUXX: only 1 reader process at a time
 Dat: having two processes reading /dev/rfsdelta, Ctrl-<C> is
-     ignored in the 2nd one -- anyway we have only 1 queue, so we'll return EBUSY for the 2nd open().
+     ignored in the 2nd one (because of the mutex??) -- anyway we have only 1 queue, so we'll return EBUSY for the 2nd open().
 Dat: the default of ACTIVATED_ARG is for disabling the filling of
      filenames_list until someone is reading /dev/rfsdelta
 Imp: get rid of UPDATEDB_ARG